mac-and-cheese/at16k-continue-training/README.md

 # at16k-continue-training
-guideline at16k on new data
+guideline on fine tuning tensor2tensor based model at16k on new data